calogxro/sugar/README.md

 ## How it works

-Under the hood, Sugar makes use of a service worker acting like a remote server.
+Under the hood there is a service worker acting like a remote server.

 The service worker (`sweetness.js`):
 - intercepts the JSON requests to `api/{resource}`